aycodedesign/GWDA317/README.md

 * Blade Barbershop, a small chain in Los Angeles with 4 branches (North Hollywood, Chatswoth, Lake Balboa, Canoga Park).
 They specialize in men’s hairstyles of all textures.
 They also sell hair care products and limited apparel.
 - [x] What is their demographic?
 * Males of all ages that need haircuts, but targeted between the ages of 16-50
+- [ ] styleguide (3 color palettes to choose from, fonts, buttons, etc)
 - [ ] What do they want to achieve with my web app
 * online appointment system
 * social media presence